Astrophotography Tutorial: Image Stacking in Siril

 1. Click Run to execute the script.

 1. Wait for the script to complete.
+You can view the progress of the execution in the console window.

 The final stacked image will be saved in the main directory named M31.